Topic: 2nd Principle - Be kind in all you do

 Matthew Manning will explore the liberation movements taking place in the Caribbean and Latin America around the time to set the stage for Juneteenth.
 He will also discuss the war for Texas independence and its true origins.

-Matthew Manning is the son … read more.
+About the … read more.

 Watch this service on YouTube.